strateos/transcriptic/CONTRIBUTING.rst

 also use `tox <https://tox.readthedocs.org/en/latest/>`__ for automating tests.

-The ``tox`` command is run by Jenkins and is currently configured to run the main module tests, generate a coverage report and build documentation.
+The ``tox`` command is run by CI and is currently configured to run the main module tests, generate a coverage report and build documentation.